spack/spack/lib/spack/docs/build_systems/intelpackage.rst

   Rendering Manager <https://en.wikipedia.org/wiki/Direct_Rendering_Manager>`_.
 * ``intel-mkl-dnn`` – Math Kernel Library for Deep Neural Networks (``CMakePackage``)
 * ``intel-xed`` – X86 machine instructions encoder/decoder
-* ``intel-tbb`` – Standalone version of Intel Threading Building Blocks.

-  Development versions and a runtime version of TBB are included in all ``intel-parallel-studio/intel`` and ``intel-mkl`` packages, respectively.
+* ``intel-tbb`` – Standalone version of Intel Threading Building Blocks. – Note that development versions and a runtime version of TBB are included in all ``intel-parallel-studio/intel`` and ``intel-mkl`` packages, respectively.

-.. _intel-configure-license:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Configuring Spack to use Intel licenses